ynx0/thread-docs/tutorial/1_thread-fundamentals.md

 From the dojo, `ted/baz.hoon` can be run with `-baz`, and `ted/foo/bar.hoon` with `-foo-bar`.

-<small>**NOTE:** When the dojo sees the `-` prefix it automatically handles creating a thread ID, composing the argument, poking the `spider` gall agent and subscribing for the result.
-Running a thread from another context (eg. a gall agent) requires doing these things explicitly and is outside the scope of this particular tutorial.</small>
+**NOTE:** When the dojo sees the `-` prefix it automatically handles creating a thread ID, composing the argument, poking the `spider` gall agent and subscribing for the result.
+Running a thread from another context (eg. a gall agent) requires doing these things explicitly and is outside the scope of this particular tutorial.

 ## Libraries and Structures